rust-lang/book/src/ch09-01-unrecoverable-errors-with-panic.md

 We're attempting to access the hundredth element of our vector, but it only has three elements.
 In this situation, Rust will panic.
-Using `[]` is supposed to return an element.
-If you pass `[]` an invalid index, though, there's no element that Rust could return here that would be correct.
+Using `[]` is supposed to return an element, but if you pass an invalid index, there's no element that Rust could return here that would be correct.

 Other languages like C will attempt to give you exactly what you asked for in this situation, even though it isn't what you want: you'll get whatever is at